MaxNoddings/Trading-Bot/notes.md

 - custom options for date range
     - default would be the auto-date finder from the coint/corr code
 - custom stock ticker names

+. . .

+Next: add the auto-date finder from the coint/corr code for the default dates